OmarMiniesy/Notes/Networking/Protocol.md

 > These bits are then interpreted as data

 > Packets are composed of
-1. Header : protocol specific structure that ensures the reciever can correctly handle the information in the payload.
+1. Header : protocol specific structure that ensures the receiver can correctly handle the information in the payload.
 2. Payload : contains the information

 > Through information in header, nodes that are communicating can understand and use the packets.